robotics-devroom/robotics-devroom.github.io/cfp/fosdem26.md

 title: Call for Participation 2026
 ---

-# Fosdem 26 Call for Participation
+# FOSDEM 2026 Call for Participation

-We're excited to announce the second Robotics and Simulation devroom at FOSDEM 2026, scheduled for Saturday, January 31!
+We're excited to host the second Robotics and Simulation devroom at FOSDEM 2026 on Saturday, January 31.
+If you build, simulate, deploy, or hack on robots (or the tools that make all that possible), this is your stage.

-### Summary
-A Robotics and Simulation dev room at FOSDEM, focused on core robotics libraries, frameworks, simulation tools, and open-source platforms.
-The selected talks will cover key tools like robotics frameworks as well as modern AI trends, showcasing advancements and projects in the field.
-The event will feature presentations, a lightning talk session and a demo session, offering a platform for developers to share work and foster collaboration.
+The Robotics and Simulation devroom spotlights core libraries, frameworks, simulation tooling, and open-source robotic platforms.
+Selected talks will highlight foundational capabilities alongside emerging AI-driven approaches, celebrating practical advancements and lessons learned.
+Expect focused presentations, a lightning talk burst, and a demo session—each designed to share real work and spark collaboration.

-### Scope of Talks
+## Scope of Talks

-Due to the varied and interdisciplinary nature of robotics as a field, numerous topics could fit a ‘Robotics and Simulation’ devroom.
-To help the speakers target their presentations to a specific audience and to minimize the overlap with other established FOSDEM devrooms, we defined the scope of this devroom by listing key areas of interest:
+Robotics is inherently interdisciplinary, so our scope is intentionally broad while respecting neighboring FOSDEM devrooms.
+To help you tune your proposal, here are key areas of interest:
-* Core robotics libraries and applications.
-Mapping, planning, localization, perception, and control solutions would fit this category.
-For example, [Cartographer], [OMPL], [grid_map], [Octomap], [PCL], [OpEn], [OpenRMF].
+* Core robotics libraries and applications: mapping, planning, localization, perception, and control.
+Examples include [Cartographer], [OMPL], [grid_map], [Octomap], [PCL], [OpEn], [OpenRMF].
-* Frameworks used when building robotics applications.
-Examples include [ROS], [Dora-RS], [OpenRR], [YARP], [Zenoh],  [Copper-rs], and [Eclipse iceoryx].
+* Frameworks for building robotics applications: [ROS], [Dora-RS], [OpenRR], [YARP], [Zenoh], [Copper-rs], [iceoryx].
-* Specific robotic simulation software like [Gazebo], [Coppelia], or simulations using non-robotic tools, like [Bevy], [Godot], [Isaac Sim], [MuJoCo].
+* Simulation software: dedicated tools like [Gazebo], [Coppelia], [Isaac Sim], plus creative uses of general engines such as [Bevy], [Godot], [MuJoCo].
-* Robotic-specific devops and related tooling, like [webviz], [MCAP].
+* DevOps and developer tooling specific to robotics: e.g. visualization, logging, data formats—[webviz], [MCAP].
-* Robotics platforms friendly for open source development, like [Arduino], [Crazyflie], [Turtlebot].
+* Open-source-friendly hardware platforms: [Arduino], [Crazyflie], [Turtlebot].
-* Robotic products implemented using open source software.
-This can include examples of AI methods used to teach robots to perform specific tasks or control robots using LLMs; for example: [dora-rs], [ros2ai], [robo-gym], [LeRobot].
+* Robotic products and applied open-source stacks, including AI/LLM-driven methods for skill acquisition or control: [dora-rs], [ros2ai], [robo-gym], [LeRobot].

-The examples mentioned are meant to be descriptive and not restricted.
-Talks could be improvements to any of the mentioned packages, interesting uses of them, alternatives with different degrees of maturity, or totally unrelated to them.
+These examples are illustrative, not limiting.
+You can present improvements to any listed project, novel uses, emerging alternatives at any maturity level, or something entirely different.
+If in doubt—submit!

+[Arduino]: //arduino.cc
+[Bevy]: //bevyengine.org/
 [Cartographer]: //google-cartographer.readthedocs.io
-[OMPL]: //ompl.kavrakilab.org
-[grid_map]: //github.com/ANYbotics/grid_map
-[Octomap]: //octomap.github.io
-[PCL]: //pointclouds.org
-[OpEn]: //alphaville.github.io/optimization-engine/
-[OpenRMF]: //www.open-rmf.org
-[Zennoh]: //zenoh.io/
+[Coppelia]: //manual.coppeliarobotics.com/
 [Copper-rs]: //github.com/copper-project/copper-rs
+[Crazyflie]: //bitcraze.io/products/crazyflie-2-1-plus/
+[dora-rs]: //dora-rs.ai
 [Eclipse iceoryx]: //iceoryx.io/
 [Gazebo]: //gazebosim.org/home
-[Coppelia]: //manual.coppeliarobotics.com/
-[Bevy]: //bevyengine.org/
 [Godot]: //godotengine.org/
+[grid_map]: //github.com/ANYbotics/grid_map
+[iceoryx]: //iceoryx.io/
 [Isaac Sim]: //github.com/isaac-sim/IsaacSim
+[LeRobot]: //huggingface.co/docs/lerobot/
+[MCAP]: //mcap.dev
 [MuJoCo]: //github.com/google-deepmind/mujoco
+[Octomap]: //octomap.github.io
+[OMPL]: //ompl.kavrakilab.org
+[OpEn]: //alphaville.github.io/optimization-engine/
+[OpenRMF]: //www.open-rmf.org
+[OpenRR]: //github.com/openrr/openrr
+[PCL]: //pointclouds.org
+[robo-gym]: //www.robogym.net
+[ROS]: //ros.org/
+[ros2ai]: //github.com/fujitatomoya/ros2ai
+[Turtlebot]: //www.turtlebot.com
 [webviz]: //webviz.io
-[MCAP]: //mcap.dev
-[Arduino]: //arduino.cc
-[Crazyflie]: //bitcraze.io/products/crazyflie-2-1-plus/
-[Turtlebot]: //www.turtlebot.com
-[dora-rs]: //dora-rs.ai
-[ros2ai]: //github.com/fujitatomoya/ros2ai
-[robo-gym]: //www.robogym.net
-[LeRobot]: //huggingface.co/docs/lerobot/
+[YARP]: //www.yarp.it/latest/
+[Zenoh]: //zenoh.io/

+## Key Dates
+* 1st December: CfP submission deadline
+* 15th December: Announcement of selected talks
+* 31st January: Robotics and Simulation devroom at FOSDEM, you must be available onsite (in Brussels, Belgium) to present your talk.
+All deadlines are at 00:00 UTC+1.

+## Submission process
+Please submit your proposals at https://fosdem.org/submit before the 1st of December 2025, 00:00  (Europe/Brussels UTC+1).
+If you already have an account from a previous year, you should reuse it so all recorded FOSDEM contributions are associated with your profile.
+When submitting your proposal, select 'Robotics and Simulation' from the track drop-down menu.